All Episodes

 The express purpose of the Obama campaign is to avoid people finding out who he is.

-Their goal is to make sure nobody knows for sure who he is.
+Their goal is to make sure nobody knows for sure who he is because he's a radical leftist.

-And all this talk, these syllables are meaningless.
+And all this talk, these syllables, are meaningless.

-They are just calculated positioning because he knows radicalism will not be elected president, just like Jeremiah Wright could never be.
+They are just calculated positioning because he knows radicalism will not be elected president.

-Oil price plummeted like six bucks in 15 minutes this morning, right before the program started, and the Dow Jones industrial average is up around 135 to 137 right now.
+Oil price plummeted like six bucks in 15 minutes this morning, right before the program started.

-Uh a couple of things about this oil price.
+A couple things about this oil price.

 Why is the oil price coming down?